The Ultimate Guide to NPM Release Automation: Semantic Release vs Release Please vs Changesets

 A hands-on comparison of the three most popular NPM release automation tools

 As a JavaScript developer, you've probably found yourself in this situation: you've just finished implementing a new feature, merged your PR, and now you need to release a new version to NPM.
-You bump the version in package.json
+You bump the version in package.json, write some changelog entries, create a git tag, push everything, and finally run npm publish.
+Rinse and repeat for every single release.

 Sound tedious?
 It absolutely is.
 And it's error-prone too.